j9t/little-books/manuscript/website-quality-control.md

 ### Training

-Training is a first important step toward successfully implementing quality control practices.
+Training is an important first step toward successfully implementing quality control practices.
 Training should be understood generally here, for any professional training that teaches people how to produce better work will at the same time benefit quality.
 In that sense, training will not be elaborated on here.

 However, training can also be offered and attended specifically to establish a quality mindset, to improve the associated skills, and to promote tools that measure and improve quality.
 (As such, training will also be linked to the following points, but not be called out again.)